catamphetamine/webpack-isomorphic-tools/README.md

 ### Error: Cannot find module

-This error means that the `require()`d path doesn't exist in the filesystem.
+This error means that the `require()`d path doesn't exist in the filesystem and also wasn't found in `webpack-stats.json`.

 ### SyntaxError: Unexpected token ILLEGAL